manuel-russello/ICp-banking-microservices/README.md

 ## Part 2 -  Deploy the docker image to IBM Cloud private

 Jenkins is ... .
-Jenkiins is used to build automatically build a docker image from a Github repository
+In this particular cocntext, Jenkins is used to automatically build a docker image from a GitHub repository

 1. Connect to the Jenkins http://148.100.92.185:8080/job/docker-build-icp/build?delay=0sec